vijaysharma9/wpjmcl/readme.txt

 Stable tag: 1.15.3
 License: GNU General Public License v3.0

-Manage candidate resumes from the WordPress admin panel, and allow candidates to post their resumes directly to your site.
+Manage company companies from the WordPress admin panel, and allow companys to post their companies directly to your site.

 = Documentation =